CartoDB/carto-vl-training/training-v2/05-legends.md

 Notice there's not much content related to the actual map features yet.
 At this point we're just setting up a container.
 * [`aside`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) is an HTML element used as a container for content that's considered separate from the page's main content.
-* We're also using a CARTO-specific `box` class to define styles for the Legend container...basically making it a white box with round edges.
+* We're also using a CARTO-specific `box` class to define styles for the legend container...basically making it a white box with round edges.
-* The [`header` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) is where we're storing our Legend title.
+* The [`header` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) is where we're storing our legend title.
 We're using default [`h1`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) tags to define the font style for our title.
 You can modify this to use other [section heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) or text styles as needed.
 * [`section`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) is an HTML element that's used to group content.
 * Find out more about the footer element [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer).

 One of the great things about CARTO VL is that it provides a function to auto-detect our map layer's data and styles: [`getLegendData()`](https://carto.com/developers/carto-vl/reference/#expressionsrampgetlegenddata).
-We can use that to create our Legend elements.
+We can use that to create our legend elements.
 Paste this under `layer.addTo(map);`:

 ```javascript
 layer.on('loaded', () => {